By Scott Prugh, Chief Architect, CSG International

 Role specific optimization not only de-optimizes the flow of value through a business process with large amounts of variability, it also de-optimizes each employee’s future potential and creates a mindset for “hiring for specialized, current skill” vs. “hiring for talent.”
-Role specific resources that are deep in one area are often referred to as “I-Shaped” resources and struggle to handle multiple roles.
-New conventional best practice wisdom has focused on hiring “T-Shaped” resources, people who are deep in one area, yet capable across a variety of areas.
+Role specific people that are deep in one area are often referred to as “I-Shaped” and struggle to handle multiple roles.
+New conventional best practice wisdom has focused on hiring “T-Shaped” people who are deep in one area, yet capable across a variety of areas.
 This adds great flexibility to the problems an organization can tackle.
-More recently, investment in “E-Shaped” resources has become the ultimate goal (expertise, experience, execution, exploration), as Figure 2 illustrates.
+More recently, investment in “E-Shaped” people has become the ultimate goal (expertise, experience, execution, exploration), as Figure 2 illustrates.

 The Move to Lean and Agile Development

 Over the last decade, two significant changes have occurred that put pressure on these current organizational pictures and bring the inherent structural design into question: 1) adoption of Agile & Lean practices in software development and 2) commoditization of IT infrastructure via virtualization & “The Cloud” (infrastructure as code).

 With the adoption of Agile & Lean, it became apparent that over-reliance on specialized roles de-optimized the flow of value and created constraints and delay.
 As software complexity grew and the demands increased, the traditional waterfall software pipeline broke down.
 The better product development shops began to understand that requirements and design could not be isolated from development.
 We also developed the understanding that testing was an integral part of the entire life cycle and could often affect the requirements, design and especially, how the software was developed.
 To gain the next level of efficiency the development stove-pipes between the roles needed to be broken down.
 This was accomplished by creating cross-functional, self-empowered Agile Teams as Figure 3 shows.
 Additional investments in Continuous Integration at the Team and Program Levels further enhance this agility and quality.

 Hitting the Operations Wall